To refresh your memory on how to read paediatric ECGs, look at Anna McCorquodale’s fantastic article, Approaching the Paediatric ECG.

 Congenital long QT syndrome: This is an inherited channelopathy, where the child has a prolonged QT interval present either at baseline or unmasked by a stimulus.

-There are 17 different forms of long QT syndrome (and counting!), which each have a different genetic mutation.
+There are 17 forms of long QT syndrome (and counting!), each with a different genetic mutation.

 Three main types of Long QT syndrome (LQTS):

-ECG changes may be seen at rest or the child may need to go through exercise tolerance testing or an adrenaline challenge in order to unmask the prolonged QT interval.
+ECG changes may be seen at rest, or the child may need to undergo exercise tolerance testing or an adrenaline challenge to unmask the prolonged QT interval.

 Nice one, Sherlock, you guessed it!
 The main feature is a prolonged QTc interval.